TwoRedBean/news-app-backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.project.news-page' is invalid and this project uses 'com.project.news_page' instead.
+* The original package name 'com.project.news-app-backend' is invalid and this project uses 'com.project.news_app_backend' instead.

 # Getting Started